EverWinter23/skynet/README.md

         self._q = Q(path=db_path, auto_commit=True, multithreading=True)

 + **Disk Based** Q which ensures that each queued action is backed-up onto the disk, in case of crashes or should we decide to pause the process or shut-down the PC.
 + **Thread Safe** Can be simultaneously used by producers, i.e. our watcher and consumers, i.e. our handler as it ensures atomicity and consistency.
- + **Recoverable:** Stored actions can be executed after the process restarts from any interruption or crash.
++ **Recoverable** Stores actions onto the disk which makes sure that they can be executed after the process restarts from any interruption or crash.
++ Avoids **Producer-Consumer** problem.

 ## SYNCSNAP Syncs Initial Files